TheoDgb/URLCustomDiscs/README.md

 Your Minecraft server:
 ```
-your_server_folder/
-├── FFmpeg/                             (download FFmpeg)
-│   ├── bin/...
-│   ├── doc/...
-│   ├── include/...
-│   └── lib/...
+your_mc_server_folder/
 ├── plugins/                            (create it if not already done)
 │   ├── URLCustomDiscs/                 (automatically created when the plugin is loaded, plugin folder)
+│   │   ├── editResourcePack/           (automatically created when the plugin is loaded, used to download, edit and upload the server resource pack)
+│   │   ├── FFmpeg/                     (download FFmpeg)
+│   │   │   ├── bin/...
+│   │   │   ├── doc/...
+│   │   │   ├── include/...
+│   │   │   └── lib/...
-│   │   ├── music/                      (automatically created when creating a custom music disc, used to download and convert YouTube music to Ogg)
+│   │   ├── music/                      (automatically created when the plugin is loaded, used to download and convert YouTube music to Ogg)
+│   │   ├── config.yml                  (automatically created when the plugin is loaded, allows you to configure the server resource pack)
 │   │   ├── discs.json                  (automatically created when creating a custom music disc, stores information about custom music discs)
-│   │   └── config.yml                  (automatically created when the plugin is loaded, allows you to configure the resource pack server)
+│   │   └── yt-dlp.exe                  (download yt-dlp)
 │   └── URLCustomDiscs-1.0.0-1.21.0.jar (download the URLCustomDiscs plugin)
-├── yt-dlp.exe                          (download yt-dlp)
-└── other server folders and files...
+└── other Minecraft server folders and files...
 ```

-URLCustomDiscsPack.zip resource pack:
+URLCustomDiscsPack.zip server resource pack:
 ```
 URLCustomDiscsPack.zip/
 ├── assets/
 │   └── minecraft/
 │       ├── models/
 │       │   └── item/
 │       │       ├── music_disc_13.json             ("overrides" added on disc 13 to assign custom music disc models using custom_model_data)
 │       │       └── custom_music_disc_example.json (custom music disc models automatically created)
 │       ├── sounds/
-│       │   └── custom/
-│       │       └── (custom music disc tracks are saved here)
+│       │   └── custom/                            (custom music disc tracks are saved there)
 │       ├── textures/
 │       │   └── item/
 │       │       └── record_custom.png              (custom music discs texture)
 │       └── sounds.json                            (tracks automatically associated with custom music discs)
 └── pack.mcmeta
 ```
 </details>